vogelito/glacierprotocol/_docs/key-generation/generate-bip39-mnemonic.md

         assistance.</span>**

         1. **On the Q2 computer** enter the following command:
            ```
            $ node setup.js --check
            ```
-        2. The script will prompt you to enter the 62-number dice entropy and the Generated computer entropy.
+            1. The script will prompt you to enter the <span class="danger">
+            62-number dice entropy</span> and the <span class="danger">Generated
+            computer entropy</span>.
-        3. Verify that the <span class="danger">BIP39 Mnemonic</span> shown in
+            2. Verify that the <span class="danger">BIP39 Mnemonic</span> shown in
             the terminal window is identical on both computers.

                 **Make sure you carefuly verify every word**.

                 There are attack vectors which could replace just a portion of BIP39 seed phrase, making the private keys easier to brute force, so it's important to check them thoroughly.
-        4. **On the Q2 computer** open bip39-standalone.html
+        2. **On the Q2 computer** enter the following command:
            ```
+           $ python mnemonic_entropy.py entropy --integrity
+           ```
+            1. The script will prompt you to enter the <span class="danger">
+            62-number dice entropy</span> and the <span class="danger">Generated
+            computer entropy</span>.

+                Example output of the python script:

+                <pre><span class="danger">Generated Entropy (copy this string into bip39-standalone.html): ae29155ab1b3f5a1fc0c7cee883cd39457d273b9eb5eb6ac16a309bc7dd4d293</span></pre>

+            2. Verify that the <span class="danger">Generated Entropy</span> string shown in the terminal window is identical to the <span class="danger">Generated Computer entropy</span>
+            string shown in the node script terminal output of the **Q1 Computer**.
+        3. **On the Q2 computer** open bip39-standalone.html
+           ```
            $ firefox ~/apps/bip39-standalone.html
            ```
             1. Check the `Show entropy details` checkbox
-            2. Copy the <span class="danger">Final entropy</span> output of the
+            2. Copy the <span class="danger">Generated Entropy</span> output of the
-            script into the `Entropy` box in Firefox and verify that the BIP39 seed matches
+            pythong script into the `Entropy` box in Firefox and verify that the BIP39 seed matches that of the node script terminal output of the **Q1 Computer**.

                 Example output in the `BIP39 Mnemonic` section in Firefox:

                 <pre><span class="danger">purchase emerge find gloom dismiss special usual moon update draft crunch chunk large degree tray hint repeat gaze potato beach sick tuna engage hand</span></pre>

                 **Verify every word of the BIP39 Mnemonic so it matches the output of the scripts on both computers**.

-            3. In the `Coin` dropdown menu in Firefox, select `ETH - Ethereum` and verify that the <span class="warning">derived Ethereum address</span> for the `m/44'/60'/0'/0/0` Path matches the <span class="warning">Ethereum address</span> output of the script **on the Q1 computer**.
+            3. In the `Coin` dropdown menu in Firefox, select `ETH - Ethereum`
+                1. Verify that the <span class="warning">derived Ethereum address</span>
+                for the `m/44'/60'/0'/0/0` Path matches the <span class="warning">Ethereum address</span>
+                output of the script **on the Q1 computer**.
+                2. Verify that the <span class="danger">derived Ethereum Private Key</span>
+                for the `m/44'/60'/0'/0/0` Path matches the <span class="danger">Ripple Private Key</span>
+                output of the script **on the Q1 computer**.

+                    **For the Ethereum private key, verify each character**.
+Again, there are attack vectors which could replace just a portion of private keys, making the private keys easier to brute force so it's important to check them thoroughly.
             4. In the `Coin` dropdown menu in Firefox, select `XRP - Ripple`
                 1. Verify that the <span class="warning">derived Ripple address</span>
                 for the `m/44'/144'/0'/0/0` Path matches the <span class="warning">Ripple address</span>
                 output of the script **on the Q1 computer**.
                 2. Verify that the <span class="danger">derived Ripple Private Key</span>
-                for the `m/44'/144'/0'/0/0` Path matches the <span class="warning">Ripple Private Key</span>
+                for the `m/44'/144'/0'/0/0` Path matches the <span class="danger">Ripple Private Key</span>
                 output of the script **on the Q1 computer**.

                     **For the Ripple private key, verify each character**.
 Again, there are attack vectors which could replace just a portion of private keys, making the private keys easier to brute force so it's important to check them thoroughly.
-        5. **On the Q2 computer** open Electrum
+        4. **On the Q2 computer** open Electrum
            ```
            ~/apps/electrum-3.3.6-x86_64.AppImage
            ```